The Power of First Impressions

 One of the reasons could be how you make your first impressions.

-Making a good first impression has a significant impact on sales success.
 Some of the factors that contribute to a good first impression include:

 -The cleanliness and condition of your clothes.
 Are they ironed and crisp or do they look like you just crawled out of bed?

 -How you keep your hair and/or beard.
 Whether long or short, is it clean and groomed nicely?

 -Your body language and location when you come in contact with a client.
 Do you huddle with other representatives who smoke and drink coffee?
 Or are you ready to greet every client without concern for your breath or what to do with your cigarette butts?